 By: Thomas Kearney, NFI Certified Master Hearth Professional

 There aren’t many things better than sitting around a blazing fire with family and friends in the comfort of your backyard.
-But what if your yard is too small for a fire pit, and the only space available is on your deck?
+But what if your yard is too small for an outdoor fire pit, and the only space available is on your deck?

 You may be wondering if a fire pit is even possible, especially if you have a wood, composite, or vinyl deck.
-We're here to tell you that it is, depending on the model you choose, where you want to install it, and your city codes.
+We're here to tell you that it is, depending on the type of fire pit you choose, where you want to install it in your outdoor space, and your city codes.

-Below, we've listed six things you'll need to consider before installing a fire pit on your deck.
+Ready to add ambiance to your landscape?
+In this article, we’ll cover six things you'll need to consider before installing a backyard fire pit.
 Read on to create a safe and cozy outdoor retreat you can enjoy year-round!

 1. Gas vs Wood Burning Fire Pits